pendulum-chain/pendulum-prototype/README.md

-# Stellar Second Layer Network by SatoshiPay
+# Pendulum Chain: Second Layer Network by SatoshiPay

 Second layer network node and the pallets (modules) it requires.